-Press Manage Surveys to view Manage
+Press Manage Surveys to view Manage Surveys Screen.

-Surveys Screen.

-Survey paths are automatically named but the names can be changed by choosing a survey to entern.
+Survey paths are automatically named but the names can be changed by choosing a survey and pressing .
+Type a name then press to enter it.

 By checking Show Installed , you will display the installed tile.